 Q: Is there an official formula list provided during the H2 Maths A-Level exam (9758)?
 A: Yes.
 SEAB provides MF27 - List of Formulae and Results during both Paper 1 and Paper 2 of H2 Mathematics (9758).
-It contains standard results, series expansions, calculus identities, and statistical tables, while the rest still needs memorisation.
+It contains selected algebra, trigonometry, calculus, vector, distribution, sampling, regression, and mathematical results.
+It does not contain normal-distribution tables or every formula used in H2 Mathematics.

-TL;DR MF27 gives standard formulae, results, and statistical tables, but it does not choose the method for you.
-Know where to find results, then practise deciding when to use them.
+TL;DR MF27 gives selected formulae and results, but it does not choose the method for you.
+Know exactly what the booklet contains, then practise deciding when to use it.

 MF27 is a reference, not a solution plan: Identify the topic first.